 As mentioned, there is a high turnover of teachers within teaching English positions in Vietnam so there are always English teaching jobs on offer.
-We recommend starting your search a few months before you plan to move/start which will give you an accurate idea of what sorts of jobs are available and what the benefits are.
+I recommend starting your search a few months before you plan to move/start which will give you an accurate idea of what sorts of jobs are available and what the benefits are.

 Start applying and make your interest known to companies you would like to work for, even if they aren’t specifically hiring or are looking for immediate starts (of course disclose your full situation in your cover letter so you don’t waste their time).
 If you’ve succeed in creating that eye-catching CV then you’ll be on their radar when they next need a teacher and hopefully they’ll contact your first!